Alumni Association Board

 After graduation, he served two years in the United States Army, including a tour of duty in Vietnam.
 Upon returning home he taught history and government for four years at Northwest High School in Jackson.
 A career change then took him into the safety and environmental field, having served as a safety professional at Marathon Oil Company and Abbott Laboratories.
 This took him from assignments in Michigan to Ohio, Kentucky, Texas and Illinois.
 While at Marathon, he conducted safety inspections of worldwide facilities from Alaska to North Africa to Japan.
 He is now retired and lives in the Kalamazoo area.

-Dennis has served the college as president of the Alumni Council and was a member of the Olivet College Board of Trustees for 12 years, having served as Chairman of the Buildings and Grounds Committee.
-Dennis continues his service to the college through the Alumni Council and has been elected by the Board of Trustees as a trustee emeritus.
+Dennis has served the college as president of the Alumni Association Board and was a member of the Olivet College Board of Trustees for 12 years, having served as Chairman of the Buildings and Grounds Committee.
+Dennis continues his service to the college through the Alumni Association Board and has been elected by the Board of Trustees as a trustee emeritus.

 Melanie Engels '08

 Melanie Engels is originally from Battle Creek, Michigan.
 She received a bachelor’s degree from Olivet College in biology and biochemistry in 2008, along with graduating from the Global Citizen Honors Program.
 While at Olivet, Engels participated in the wind and jazz ensembles, was a member of Soronian Literary Society and was involved in several other clubs and organizations.